New Study Shows Fasting Training Doesn’t Improve Performance

 There are several reasons why there is a widespread belief that fasting training helps improve our level as athletes.

-On the one hand, by training with depleted glycogen stores, the body relies on fat as a fuel source.
+On the one hand, by training with depleted glycogen stores, the body relies on fat for fuel.
 The amount of energy stored in the form of fat is greater than any other and, in theory, educating the body to use it efficiently could improve performance.

 On the other hand, a increased mitochondrial biogenesis, a process in which there is an addition of new proteins.
 That is, new protein content is synthesized that will complement the mitochondria in order to improve its functionality and its energy efficiency.